jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 ### Lots of audio cables

 Similar to extension cords, we should have brought more XLR and guitar cables than we thought we needed.
-We were lucky enough to be able to borrow from friends, but we wound up needing to chain more than a few 15' XLRs together to reach the speakers, and we needed an XLR to DI converter to have enough mic inputs on our mixer.
+We were lucky enough to be able to borrow from Wendy and Shelby, but we wound up needing to chain more than a few 15' XLRs together to reach the speakers, and we needed an XLR to DI converter to have enough mic inputs on our mixer.